-Memory interference from USB I/O. In contrast to the zero-copy example, Fig. 5 illustrates the flow of data when a user-level task attempts to read a frame from a USB camera on a Linux-based system like MC2.6 Tasks using Linux's standard Video for Linux version 2 (v412) API must first request one or more buffers to hold video frames, but this actual allocation is managed in kernel code.
+Memory interference from USB I/O. In contrast to the zero-copy example, Fig. 5 illustrates the flow of data when a user-level task attempts to read a frame from a USB camera on a Linux-based system like MC.
+Tasks using Linux's standard Video for Linux version 2 (v412) API must first request one or more buffers to hold video frames, but this actual allocation is managed in kernel code.
 Next, the user task may issue a request to read a new video frame, which prompts the kernel to start receiving data from the camera.
 Despite using DMA to transfer USB packets, each USB packet only contains a small portion of the overall frame, which must be copied to the frame buffer.
 Finally, when the kernel finishes copying an entire frame, the user task is able to access the frame buffer.

 Fig. 5 demonstrates the counterintuitive fact that device complexity is not necessarily related to difficulty in preventing interference.
-In the zero-copy example, ensuring the isolation of a single user-allocated buffer is sufficient to prevent unpredictable CPU- and DMA-sourced interference.
+In the zero-copy example, ensuring the isolation of a single userallocated buffer is sufficient to prevent unpredictable CPU- and DMA-sourced interference.
 However, the seemingly simpler USB webcam driver uses intermediate buffers that can also be subject to CPU- and DMA-sourced interference.
 An RTOS must instrument allocation decisions by each device driver.
 Experiments presented in Sec.
 5 indicate that the decision as to where to place these dynamic buffers introduces subtle tradeoffs.

 Non-data-related sources of interference.
 While the discussion above focuses on DRAM and cache interference due to data transfers, both IPC and I/O also involve other sources of interference, including interrupt overhead and interference due to instruction fetches.
+In practice, however, we found that these sources of interference are small enough to account for by inflating PETs.
+These overheadaccounting techniques are presented in our prior work [29].

-4This is the case on our test platform, but may not hold on modern high-end systems.
-5This actually is not the default disk-access behavior in Linux; zero-copy disk I/O requires passing the optional 0_DIRECT flag to the open system call.
+&lt;sup>4This is the case on our test platform, but may not hold on modern high-end systems.
+This actually is not the default disk-access behavior in Linux; zero-copy disk I/O requires passing the optional 0\DIRECT flag to the open system call.

-$^{^6}$ USB devices may not be common in HRT systems; we use a USB camera only as an exemplar of devices where OS activity may cause memory interference.
+&lt;sup>6USB devices may not be common in HRT systems; we use a USB camera only as an exemplar of devices where OS activity may cause memory interference.